johannesippen/magazinegrid/readme.md

 Will be the wrapper for the page.
 Be aware that all other features of magazine grid will only work inside an article-element

 	<nav class="pagina">
-Put this as the first element inside the <article>.
+Put this as the first element inside the ´<article>´.
 Will format as a Pagination, possibly to put the category or page number.

 	<section>
 Defines a new "row" of elements.